Skip to Content

 Room temperature honey butter biscuits can be microwaved for about ten seconds depending on the power of your appliance.

-Easy Drop Biscuits FAQ
+Easy Drop Biscuits FAQs

 What does it mean to cut butter into flour?

-Butter is “cut” into the flour with a fork or pastry cutter or even two knives.
-The two ingredients are not blended thoroughly with a hand mixer or machine, because you want little chunks of butter to remain throughout the dough.
+The two ingredients are not blended thoroughly with a hand mixer or machine, because you want little chunks of the cold butter to remain throughout the dough.
 The melting butter creates lovely pockets of air and releases water into the dough to create rise and results in flaky, fluffy biscuits.

 Tips to Make the Perfect Honey Butter Biscuits